Vocational Independence Program

 Recent guidelines to be considered for undergraduate admissions are as follows:

 - the SAT (combined score of 900 or better), or ACT (score of 19 or better) exam, and

 - have a GPA of 80 or above

 Students in the Associate Degree Support program participate in the executive functioning and independent living components of the VIP curriculum, but they do not participate in the vocational components of the VIP curriculum.

 Introduction to Independence (I to I) Summer Program

 This five-week summer bridge program is designed to assist students in their transition from high school to post-secondary life.
 Students ages 17 years old and up are invited to live on our SUNY Old Westbury site where they focus upon the acquisition of independent living, social, and vocational skills.
-Read more about this summer program.
+Read more about this summer program on the NYIT website.

-NYIT's Old Westbury campus, formally known as the Dorothy and Alexander Schure Old Westbury Campus after the founder of the university, is nestled among 176 wooded and landscaped acres.
+NYIT’s Long Island campus, formally known as the Dorothy and Alexander Schure Old Westbury campus after the founder of the university, is nestled among 176 wooded and landscaped acres.
 A tranquil and lush setting, it comprises the former C.V.
 Whitney estate as well as several other Gold Coast Long Island estates.